aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/itextframe/_index.md

 ```

-Highlight all matches of sample in text frame text using specified color.
+Highlights all matches of the sample text with the specified color.

 --------------------

 > ```
-> The following sample code shows how to Highlight Text in a TextFrame.
+> The following code sample shows how to highlight text in a TextFrame.
 >
 >  Presentation presentation = new Presentation("SomePresentation.pptx");
 >  try {